Control Freak

 Review:

 This was a film that I found when searching for 2025 horror films.
-Since I couldn’t make it to the theater at this time due to the birth of my son, I’m checking out the ones that are streaming.
+Since I couldn’t make it to the theater at this time due to the birth of my second child, I’m checking out the ones that are streaming.
 The poster caught my attention.
 Looking into the synopsis and ensuring that this was horror, I was intrigued by this one.
 Other than that, I came into this one blind.
+I’ve also given it a second watch to see where I sat with it.

 Synopsis: a motivational speaker is tormented by an unrelenting itch on the back of her head.